10 Things to Do in Rome in Winter

 Contemplate the sunset among aqueducts

-One of the best places to walk hand in hand and declare eternal love in Rome is the Park of the Aqueducts, literally a movie set (here Sorrentino shot one of the scenes of the film 'La Grande Bellezza').
-This secluded and hidden enclave has become one of the most spectacular secret corners of the Italian capital to watch the sunset.
+One of the best places to walk hand in hand and declare eternal love in Rome is the Park of the Aqueducts, a literal movie set (here Sorrentino shot one of the scenes of the film 'La Grande Bellezza').

 Take note!
 There is no better plan for this day than a good dinner at Enoteca Ferrara, in Piazza Trilussa, which will make you fall in love for several reasons: for its pleasant and romantic inner courtyard, the abundant dishes and its reasonable prices.